dickysetiawandq13/revenue_growth_analysis/README.md

 While the agent campaign successfully delivered an LTV/CAC ratio of 186 in Q4 2024, this declined to 151 in Q1 2025, signaling the need for strategic adjustments.
 This campaign prioritizes rapid onboarding and early monetization rather than sustained user retention.

 >**Note**: *The exceptionally high LTV/CAC ratios presented reflect an aggressive, fast-monetization, short-lifecycle acquisition model.
-Revenue is intentionally captured early in the user lifecycle, and user retention is not a primary objective under this strategy.
-This differs from the long-term user value creation typically seen in subscription-based or SaaS business models.
-Long-term growth is instead supported through high-value acquisition channels, primarily driven by influencer partnerships.*
+Revenue is intentionally captured early in the user journey, with user retention being a secondary priority.
+This model closely resembles campaign-driven consumer finance platforms, where growth is supported through high-value acquisition channels—primarily influencer partnerships.*

 The following strategies were recommended and have been successfully implemented to further improve revenue outcomes under this campaign: